brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 }];
 ```

+iOS 11 has improved subtitle and audio track download mechanisms.
+When iOS 11 and Xcode 9 are relased, we will also release support for these new APIs.

 **Displaying Sideband Subtitles**

 The PlayerUI built-in controls will automatically detect and present your available Sideband Subtitles in the same, familiar closed caption control for you, so don't need to do anything if you are using a standard `BCOVPUIPlayerView`.